MissStrong/ICS4U/Unit 1/Note 3 - Data Types.md

 System.out.println('\''); // Prints a single quotation mark
 ```

-To create a string with a backslash, you put an escape character in front of it.
+To create a string with a backslash, we put an escape character in front of it.

 ```java
 System.out.println("\\"); // Prints a backslash